awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hawordpress-tutorial.md

 ## Next Steps<a name="php-hawordpress-tutorial-nextsteps"></a>

-As you continue to develop your application, you'll probably want to manage environments and deploy your application without manually creating a \.zip file and uploading it to the Elastic Beanstalk console\.
+As you continue to develop your application, you'll probably want a way to manage environments and deploy your application without manually creating a \.zip file and uploading it to the Elastic Beanstalk console\.
 The [Elastic Beanstalk Command Line Interface](eb-cli3.md) \(EB CLI\) provides easy\-to\-use commands for creating, configuring, and deploying applications to Elastic Beanstalk environments from the command line\.

 The sample application uses configuration files to configure PHP settings and create a table in the database, if it doesn't already exist\.
 You can also use a configuration file to configure your instances' security group settings during environment creation to avoid time\-consuming configuration updates\.
 See [Advanced Environment Customization with Configuration Files \(`.ebextensions`\)](ebextensions.md) for more information\.

 For development and testing, you might want to use the Elastic Beanstalk functionality for adding a managed DB instance directly to your environment\.
 For instructions on setting up a database inside your environment, see [Adding a Database to Your Elastic Beanstalk Environment](using-features.managing.db.md)\.

 If you need a high\-performance database, consider using [Amazon Aurora](https://aws.amazon.com/rds/aurora/)\.
 Amazon Aurora is a MySQL\-compatible database engine that offers commercial database features at low cost\.
-To connect your application to a different database, repeat the [security group configuration](#php-hawordpress-tutorial-database) steps and [update the RDS\-related environment properties](#php-hawordpress-tutorial-configure)\.
+To connect your application to a different database, repeat the [security group configuration](php-ha-tutorial.md#php-hawrds-tutorial-database) steps and [update the RDS\-related environment properties](php-ha-tutorial.md#php-hawrds-tutorial-configure)\.

-If you plan on using your application in a production environment, [configure a custom domain name](customdomains.md) for your environment\.
+Finally, if you plan on using your application in a production environment, you will want to [configure a custom domain name](customdomains.md) for your environment and [enable HTTPS](configuring-https.md) for secure connections\.

-If you want to [enable HTTPS](configuring-https.md) for secure connections, there are WordPress plugins available to assist\.
-One example is the [Really Simple SSL](https://wordpress.org/plugins/really-simple-ssl/) plugin\.